Introduction: Everest base camp short trek

 On the 12th day, we fly back to Kathmandu from Lukla and spend the night in Kathmandu, where our journey ends.

-Why Holiday Planner Nepal for Everest Base Camp short trek?
+Why Holiday Planner Nepal for Everest base camp short trek?

 Short trekking to Everest Base Camp with Holiday Tours in Nepal is a must because of the following reasons: